hashicorp/terraform-provider-aws/website/docs/r/shield_subscription.html.markdown

 Terraform resource for managing an AWS Shield Subscription.

-~> This resource creates a subscription to AWS Shield Advanced, which requires a 1 year subscription commitment to a monthly fee.
+~> This resource creates a subscription to AWS Shield Advanced, which requires a 1 year subscription commitment with a monthly fee.
 Refer to the [AWS Shield Pricing](https://aws.amazon.com/shield/pricing/) page for more details.

 ~> Destruction of this resource will set `auto_renew` to `DISABLED`.
 Automatic renewal can only be disabled during the last 30 days of a subscription.
 To unsubscribe outside of this window, you must contact AWS Support.
 Set `skip_destroy` to `true` to skip modifying the `auto_renew` argument during destruction.